Blackberry Panna Cotta Recipe

 A panna cotta will keep in the fridge for up to 3 days.

 Yes, you can if you use agar-agar instead of gelatin.
-Agar-agar is a vegetarian substitute made from seaweed and more potent than gelatin.
+Agar-agar is a vegetarian substitute made from seaweed and is more potent than gelatin.

 Also, unlike gelatin, agar must be boiled until thickened.
 So add it to the cream and milk mixture and bring to a boil over medium-low heat until thickened (about 5 minutes).

 Yes, you can.
-Just as we have done in these tarts- strawberry panna cotta tart, Blueberry Panna Cotta Tart, Blackberry Panna Cotta Tart or even mixed berries panna cotta tart.
+Just as we have done in these tarts- strawberry panna cotta tart, Blueberry Panna Cotta Tart, Blackberry Panna Cotta Tart, or even mixed berries panna cotta tart.

 Blackberry Panna Cotta